The email retargeting is a technology allowing use various media channels, including social networks to display ads specifically to people

 - And the third letter departs after 5-7 days offering the maximum possible discount.

-Personally, I am against given discounts to customers.
-At least in a form of direct price reduction.
+I am against given discounts to customers.
+At least in the form of direct price reduction.
 There so many more rewarding ways to do it.
-But thats an industry standard practices and it works on scale.
+But that’s an industry standard practice, and it works on scale.

 4. CRM targeting for reactivating old customers